My Brain Bankers

 Many people find themselves facing financial difficulties and debt as a result.

-Dr Andrea Vassilev - Clinical Psychologist
+Dr Andrea Vassilev

-- Living with & advocating for Bipolar
+- Living with Bipolar

 Impulsive spending is a pervasive problem in bipolar.